Middle East Quarterly

 Ms. Goodrobb previously worked as an editor and public relations professional at Drexel University and Norwich University.
-She has been a writing instructor at Johnson State College of Vermont and the Community College of Philadelphia.
-She holds a master's degree in writing from Vermont College.
+She has been a writing instructor at Johnson State College of Vermont and the Community College of Philadelphia and is currently a writing tutor at Pennsylvania State University, Brandywine.
+She holds a master's degree in writing from Vermont College of Norwich University.
 Contact: MEQ@meforum.org.

 Alex Joffe, a former director of the Forum's Campus Watch project, is a writer on Israel and Jewish affairs.
 Trained as an archaeologist and historian, he holds a Ph.D. in Near Eastern studies from the University of Arizona and has participated and directed archaeological research in Israel, Jordan, Greece, and the United States.
 He has taught at Pennsylvania State University and the State University of New York, and has published over 150 scholarly articles on archaeology, ancient and modern history, political science, environmental studies, and cultural affairs.
 Mr. Joffe is a contributing writer with Jewish Ideas Daily, and his work has appeared in leading national and international newspapers including the Middle East Quarterly, Wall Street Journal, Jerusalem Post, Yediot Aharanot, Tablet, and Ha'aretz.